 Chief Human Resource Officer

-Executive Vice President and Provost
+Vice President for Finance and Administration

 |Approved by:||Roderick J. McDavis|

 This policy is designed to guide employees through the relocation process allowing them to complete their transfer to Ohio University with minimum difficulty.

 Ohio university may compensate eligible faculty and staff for transportation of household goods, temporary housing, travel, and lodging cost from the previous residence.
 While it is our intention to assist new employees with most reasonable and actual costs associated with their move, this policy does not provide full reimbursement for each and every item of expense the employee may incur.
 In addition, in the event that both the relocating employee and spouse are employed by Ohio university only one set of benefits will be authorized to relocate the family.

 The amount offered may be expended over a period of up to two years from the first day of employment.